shobharanip/DATA-SCIENCE-with-R-Program/README.md

 > combi <- full_join(c, combi)
 This suggests that outlets established in 1999 were 14 years old in 2013 and so on.

-4. Item Type New – Now, pay attention to Item_Identifiers.
+## 4 Item Type New –
+Now, pay attention to Item_Identifiers.
 We are about to discover a new trend.
 Look carefully, there is a pattern in the identifiers starting with “FD”,”DR”,”NC”.
 Now, check the corresponding Item_Types to these identifiers in the data set.
 You’ll discover, items corresponding to “DR”,  are mostly eatables.
 Items corresponding to “FD”, are drinks.
 And, item corresponding to “NC”, are products which can’t be consumed, let’s call them non-consumable.
 Let’s extract these variables into a new variable representing their counts.
 Here I’ll use substr(), gsub() function to extract and rename the variables respectively.
 > q <- substr(combi$Item_Identifier,1,2)
 > q <- gsub("FD","Food",q)
 > q <- gsub("DR","Drinks",q)
 > q <- gsub("NC","Non-Consumable",q)
 > table(q)

    Drinks Food  Non-Consumable
    1317   10201 2686

 Let’s now add this information in our data set with a variable name ‘Item_Type_New.
 > combi$Item_Type_New <- q
 I’ll leave the rest of feature engineering intuition to you.
 You can think of more variables which could add more information to the model.
 But make sure, the variable aren’t correlated.
 Since, they are emanating from a same set of variable, there is a high chance for them to be correlated.
 You can check the same in R using cor()function.

-Label Encoding and One Hot Encoding
+## Label Encoding and One Hot Encoding:
 Just, one last aspect of feature engineering left.
 Label Encoding and One Hot Encoding.
 Label Encoding, in simple words, is the practice of numerically encoding (replacing) different levels of a categorical variables.
 For example: In our data set, the variable Item_Fat_Content has 2 levels: Low Fat and Regular.
 So, we’ll encode Low Fat as 0 and Regular as 1.
 This will help us convert a factor variable in numeric variable.
 This can be simply done using if else statement in R.

 > combi$Item_Fat_Content <- ifelse(combi$Item_Fat_Content == "Regular",1,0)

 One Hot Encoding, in simple words, is the splitting a categorical variable into its unique levels, and eventually removing the original variable from data set.
 Confused ?
 Here’s an example: Let’s take any categorical variable, say, Outlet_ Location_Type.
 It has 3 levels.
 One hot encoding of this variable, will create 3 different variables consisting of 1s and 0s.
 1s will represent the existence of variable and 0s will represent non-existence of variable.
 Let look at a sample:
 > sample <- select(combi, Outlet_Location_Type)
 > demo_sample <- data.frame(model.matrix(~.-1,sample))